-- Steering Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by providing guidance regarding risk governance and the development of the risk profile and capital structure including the regular review of risk exposures, policies and the approval of risk limits within its delegated discretions. - Bank Executive Management: responsible for implementing the Bank's strategy and activity, managing its portfolios and its risk profile to ensure risk and return are balanced and appropriate for current market conditions. - Audit and Risk Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by monitoring Management's approach with respect to financial reporting, internal control, accounting, and legal and regulatory compliance.
-Additionally, the Audit and Risk Committee is responsible for monitoring the independence and the performance of the internal and external auditors. - Credit Committee: responsible for approving credit limits within its delegated discretions or recommending risk limits outside its discretions to the Steering Committee for approval or for ultimate recommendation of board approval.
-Also, the Committee is focusing on monitoring and managing individual exposures and assessing the quality of the credit portfolio and the adequacy of provisions. - ALCO Committee: responsible for supervising and directing the Bank's risk profile with immediate focus on asset and liability management, liquidity market and credit risk and operational risk compliance.
+- Steering Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by providing guidance regarding risk governance and the development of the risk profile and capital structure including the regular review of risk exposures, policies and the approval of risk limits within its delegated discretions. - Executive Management Committee: responsible for implementing the Bank's strategy and activity, managing its portfolios and its risk profile to ensure risk and return are balanced and appropriate for current market conditions. - Risk Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by monitoring Management's approach with respect internal control, legal and regulatory compliance.

-- Internal Auditors: responsible for assisting the Audit and Risk Committee and Management by providing an objective and independent challenge, evaluation of the effectiveness of control, risk management and governance process. - Risk Management Officer: responsible for assessing the overall risk profile on a Bank wide, portfolio level and for individual businesses and recommending corrective action to executive management under advice to internal audit.
+- Audit Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by monitoring Management's approach with respect to financial reporting and accounting.
+The Audit Committee is also responsible for monitoring the independence and the performance of the internal and external auditors. - Credit Committee: responsible for approving credit limits within its delegated discretions or recommending risk limits outside its discretions to the Steering Committee for approval or for ultimate recommendation of board approval.
+Also, the Committee is focusing on monitoring and managing individual exposures and assessing the quality of the credit portfolio and the adequacy of provisions. - ALCO Committee: responsible for supervising and directing the Bank's risk profile with immediate focus on asset and liability management, liquidity market and credit risk and operational risk compliance. - Information Security Forum (ISF): responsible for applying and supervising a robust framework for information security that provides consistent risk-based protection across the Bank which meets our regulatory and compliance requirements. - Internal Auditors: responsible for assisting the Audit Committee and Management by providing an objective and independent challenge, evaluation of the effectiveness of control, risk management and governance process. - Chief Risk Officer: responsible for assessing the overall risk profile on a Bank wide, portfolio level and for individual businesses and recommending corrective action to executive management under advice to internal audit.